 Our volunteers and projects

 RAD-AID Breast Imaging works with our in-country partners on ongoing education, training and outreach initiatives in India, Peru, Guyana, Ghana, Ethiopia, Kenya, Tanzania, South Africa and the United States, and the list is growing!
 We recently announced the RAD-AID USA Women’s Health Access Program for increasing services to women of color and medically underserved communities.
 We have developed a Breast Imaging Radiology Readiness assessment tool that evaluates breast care specific infrastructure to plan, optimize resources, and create sustainable programs.
 Using innovative solutions, such as mobile outreach imaging, we seek to overcome the barriers that women face to access adequate health care.

 RAD-AID Breast Imaging volunteers come with diverse experience and practice backgrounds, and include radiologists, technologists, nurses, physicians-in-training and medical students.
 There are various volunteer opportunities that include travel, teaching, or donation of educational materials for use in our online curriculum.
-If you are interested in volunteering with RAD-AID Breast Imaging, click on the link below to apply or email [email protected] for more information.
+If you are interested in volunteering with RAD-AID Breast Imaging, click on the link above to apply or email [email protected] for more information.